MonsieurV/monsieurv.github.io/_drafts/different-ways-to-launch-a-program-at-startup.markdown

 Well... in fact... not yet!

-If we stick to the Richard Steven definition{%include footnote_ref.html number="2" %}, an Unix daemon have the following properties:
+If we stick to the Richard Steven definition{%include footnote_ref.html number="2" %}, an Unix daemon must have the following properties:

-* Being Nice ...
-* ...
-Steady ...
+Not Good!
+Abstract that in 3 or 4 points.
+Then in the following section list the action to take to convert the program in a daemon.

+* Its process must be detached from the terminal that started it;
+* Be a process group and session group leader;
+* Have all the file descriptors closed;
+* Not be mounted in '/'
 * ...
 And Slow!

 https://en.wikipedia.org/wiki/Daemon_(computing)#Creation